 As of now, the SSA administers Social Security Disability (SSDI) and Supplemental Security Income (SSI) benefits for disabled persons.
 These benefits are dispensed for different reasons for different people.
 SSDI is available to workers accumulating sufficient work credits, whereas SSI is available to individuals of low income and low resources.

 Again, both Social Security Income (SSI) and Social Security Disability Insurance (SSDI) are governmental programs funded to help individuals and families in need.
 Although the medical criteria for each program are roughly the same, the vocational requirements are different.

 Before applying, potential recipients should understand these crucial differences.
 Some people only qualify for SSDI, whereas others only qualify for SSI.
-Nonetheless, there are certainly people who qualify for both programs.
+Additionally, there are certain people who qualify for both programs.
 When applicants qualify for both SSDI and SSI, those applicants are determined to be both medically impaired and financially in need.

 The Social Security Administration (SSA) uses multiple medical-vocational rules and guidelines to determine if an applicant is eligible.
 When an applicant is approved for disability benefits, that claimant begins to receive monthly payments.
 These payments are based on various vocational, financial, and medical criteria, depending upon the program.

 The Supplemental Security Income (SSI) program is completely need-based.
 These needs are based on disability as well as an applicant’s income and assets.
 Applicants with income and assets above a certain threshold will not qualify.
 In order to qualify, an individual must show less than $2,000 in assets and a couple must show less than $3,000.